All Products

 5. Choose Route Entry List > Custom Route, find the custom route whose destination CIDR block is 0.0.0.0/0 and whose next hop is NAT Gateway A, and then click Delete in the Actions column.

-6. In the Delete Route Entry message, click OK.
+6. In the Delete Route Entry dialog box, click OK.

 7. Click Add Route Entry.
 In the Add Route Entry panel, set the following parameters and click OK.

-The name must be 2 to 128 characters, and can contain digits, underscores (_), and hyphens (-).
+The name must be 2 to 128 characters in length, and can contain digits, hyphens (-), and underscores (_).
 The name must start with a letter.

-Next Hop Type Select the next hop type.
+Select a next hop type.
 In this example, NAT Gateway is selected.

 Step 5: Test network connectivity

-Check whether network traffic is switched from NAT Gateway A to NAT gateway B. In this example, network traffic is switched to an Internet NAT gateway that belongs to a different vSwitch and uses a different private IP address.
+Check whether ECS instances use NAT Gateway B instead of NAT Gateway A to communicate with the Internet.
+In this example, you switch to an Internet NAT gateway that belongs to a different vSwitch and has a different private IP address.
 If you want to switch to an Internet NAT gateway that uses a different private IP address in the same vSwitch, you can also refer to the procedure in this topic.

 1. Log on to ECS1 in VSW1.